MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/h-platform-automation-and-devops.md

 ---

-# H. Platform Automation and DevOps
+# H. Platform automation and devOps

 [![Platform Automation and DevOps](./media/devops.png "Platform Automation and DevOps")](./media/devops.png)

 Figure 10 – Platform Automation and DevOps

-## 1. Planning for a DevOps Approach
+## 1. Planning for a DevOps approach

 Many traditional IT operating models are unfortunately not compatible with the cloud, and ultimately customers must undergo a degree of operational and organizational transformation to deliver against enterprise migration targets.
-Ultimately, it is highly recommended that a DevOps approach be employed for both application and central teams.
+Ultimately, it is highly recommended for a DevOps approach to be employed for both application and central teams.

-***Design Considerations***
+***Design considerations***

 - Where central teams are concerned, CI/CD pipelines should be used to manage policy definitions, role-definitions, policy assignments, and template galleries.
 Such pipelines will help ensure multiple subscriptions can be operationally managed whilst still conforming to a desired state.